AdaCore/gnatstudio/docs/users_guide/vcs.rst

 * List of Gerrit reviews

-  If you are doing code reviews via Gerrit, GPS is able to download the list of patches pending review, as well as their current scores.
+  If you are doing code reviews via Gerrit, GNAT Studio is able to download the list of patches pending review, as well as their current scores.

   Double-clicking on any of the patch will open the Gerrit page in a